marcusportmann/devops/README.md

 ## Overview

 The **devops** project provides the capability to provision the various technologies that make up the DevOps platform in an automated manner using Packer, Vagrant and Ansible.
-Support is provided for the Virtualbox and VMware virtualisation platforms.
+Support is provided for the Virtualbox, VMware and Hyper-V virtualisation platforms.

 ## Setup